Hallsville Independent School District

-Hallsville Independent School District is a public school district based in Hallsville, Texas (USA).
+Hallsville Independent School District is a public school district based in Hallsville, Texas, United States.

-In addition to Hallsville, the district serves a small portion of Longview as well as rural areas in western Harrison County.
+In addition to Hallsville, the district serves a small portion of Longview, as well as rural areas in western Harrison County.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

-In 2010, the entire school district was rated "Exemplary" by the Texas Education Agency.
+In 2010, the entire school district was rated "exemplary" by the Texas Education Agency.

 HISD is a "district of innovation" or DOI.
 A DOI is "traditional independent school districts most of the flexibilities available to Texas' open-enrollment charter schools.
 To access these flexibilities, a school district must adopt an innovation plan, as set forth in Texas Education Code chapter 12A."